RikKierkels/quotator/README.md

 - The application consists of a single page.
 Routing is not included.

 - Quotator's architecture is push-based.
-Data only flows 1-way.
+Data flows 1-way only.
 Services push data towards components through the use of long-lived observable streams.
 In return component data flows towards services via events.
 Some key benefits of this architecture include:

   - Utilization of OnPush change detection.
 Thus reducing the amount of unnecessary change detection cycles.
   - State Immutability.
 Due to the nature of observable streams state cannot be mutated from within a component.